 Or heard.
 The output of the SIM really should be monitored with headphones or a loudspeaker, so not only do we see the difference on an oscilloscope, but we can listen to the difference signal.
 In a perfect amplifier we will hear silence - there will be no difference at all, but in the real world we will always be able to hear and see a residual signal.

 Here is where listening is important!
-The residual signal may have a hard "gritty" edge with an amplifier and one set of speaker leads (for example).
-By substituting the leads, this may become a "smooth" signal, which although bearing no resemblance to the actual music, has no harsh overtones or other nastiness.
+The residual signal may have a hard 'gritty' edge with an amplifier and one set of 'special' speaker leads (having high capacitance and causing parasitic oscillation for example).
+By substituting the leads (probably with 'ordinary' types), this may become a 'smooth' signal, which although bearing no resemblance to the actual music, has no harsh overtones or other nastiness.
 We can safely assume that the difference is beneficial, that the second set of leads really does improve the sound.

 We still don't know why, but armed with some evidence we have at least a fighting chance of finding out.

 I ran some tests on the SIM concept, with a normal signal and my 60W amp.
 The reaction to signal clipping was instant and highly visible.
 Even clipping that was of such magnitude and duration that I could not see it on the oscilloscope waveform of the amp's output showed up instantly, as will any other variation.
 Likewise, any signal that exceeds the amplifier's slew rate also shows up, but I had to deliberately slow the amp down by increasing the miller capacitance to see this.